apache/skywalking-website/content/blog/2021-12-16-extend-skywalking-with-nbb/index.md

 ![](./ide_breakpoint.png)

 The above should be a sight far more familiar to software developers.
-Beyond the fact that you can't step through execution, non-breaking breakpoints are designed to look and feel just like regular breakpoints.
+Beyond the fact that you can't step through execution, non-breaking breakpoints look and feel just like regular breakpoints.

 ---